 Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences of temporary differences between the financial reporting basis and tax basis of the Company's assets and liabilities, subject to a judgmental assessment of the recoverability of deferred tax assets.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 A valuation allowance is recorded when it is more likely than not that some of the deferred tax assets may not be realized.
 Significant judgment is applied when assessing the need for valuation allowances and includes the evaluation of historical income (loss) adjusted for the effects of non-recurring items and the impact of recent business combinations.
-Areas of estimation include our consideration of future taxable income which is driven by verifiable signed contracts and ongoing prudent and feasible tax assets in future years, the Company would adjust the related valuation allowances in the period that the change in circumstances occurs, along with a corresponding increase or charge to income.
+Areas of estimation include our consideration of future taxable income which is driven by verifiable signed contracts and ongoing prudent and feasible tax planning strategies.
+Should a change in circumstances lead to a change in judgment about the utilization of deferred tax assets in future years, the Company would adjust the related valuation allowances in the period that the change in circumstances occurs, along with a corresponding increase or charge to income.

 During each fiscal year, the Company assesses the available positive and negative evidence to evaluate if it is more likely than not that the deferred tax assets will be realized.
 Beginning in fiscal year 2017, the Company determined that it was more-likely-than-not that the entire California net operating loss will not be utilized prior to expiration.
 Significant pieces of objective evidence evaluated included the Company's history of utilization of California net operating losses in prior years for each of its subsidiaries, as well as its forecasted amount of net operating loss utilization for certain members of the combined group.
 As a result, the Company recorded a valuation allowance in the amount of \$86,000 at the end of fiscal year 2018 related to California net operating losses.
-As of April 2, 2021, the Company assessed all available positive and negative evidence available to determine whether, based on the weight of that evidence, there was a change in judgment related to the utilization of deferred tax assets in future years.
-The Company concluded that as of April 2, 2021, the valuation allowance for the Company's deferred tax assets was appropriate in accordance with ASC 740.
-Consequently, there was no change to the valuation allowance during the three months ended April 2, 2021.
-For the three months ended April 3, 2020, the Company did not have a change in the valuation allowance.
+As of July 2, 2021, the Company assessed all available positive and negative evidence available to determine whether, based on the weight of that evidence, there was a change in judgment related to the utilization of deferred tax assets in future years.
+The Company concluded that as of July 2, 2021, the valuation allowance for the Company's deferred tax assets was appropriate in accordance with ASC 740.
+Consequently, there was no change to the valuation allowance during the six months ended July 2, 2021.
+For the six months ended July 3, 2020, the Company did not have a change in the valuation allowance.